kimhc6028/relational-networks/README.md

 Relational networks shows far better results in relational questions, as the original paper argues.

 Still this model shows low accuracy overall - I guess it could be the problem of either the architecture of the model, or difference between my dataset and the author's dataset.
-Please wait for further improvement!
+Please wait for further improvement! (and your pull requests are always welcome!)